Skip to main content

 1946 | The Welland County Library Association forms.
 It is Ontario's eleventh such association.

 1947 | In April, the Public Libraries Amendment Act of 1947 receives royal ascent, with changes effective January 1948.
-It does not include provisions for county-level public libraries; instead, the Act requires all existing county library associations re-establish themselves as "cooperatives".
-The change requires county councils to authorize a library cooperative by passing a bylaw and appointing county-level boards.
+But it doesn't include provisions for county-level public libraries.
+Instead, the Act requires all existing county library associations re-establish themselves as "cooperatives".
+This new law will require county councils to authorize a library cooperative by passing a bylaw and appointing county-level library boards.
 County councils are allowed to supplement annual provincial grants but not to exceed the province's annual legislative amount.

 4. The Oxford County Library Cooperative (1948-64)

-1948 | In January, the Oxford County Library Cooperative (OCLC) begins to organize and write its constitution.
+1948 | The Oxford County Library Cooperative (OCLC) begins to write its constitution in January.
 In short, its purpose (as described in a 1949 report) is to "distribute books to the local [public] libraries, schools, and other interested groups".
-The Woodstock Public Library's Blythe Terryberry, who co-managed the former library association, serves as the OCLC's interim librarian and operates the cooperative from the basement of the Woodstock library.
+The Woodstock Public Library's Blythe Terryberry, who co-managed the former library association, serves as the OCLC's interim librarian and operates the new cooperative from the basement of the Woodstock library.

 In April, the OCLC's inaugural board of trustees holds its first meeting and adopts its constitution.
 The OCLC's first annual budget is $1,000 with $700 of that to be spent on shared collections.
-Both the County Council and the newly formed OCLC Board recommend that all public libraries in the county join the library cooperative.
+Both the County Council and the newly formed OCLC Board recommend that all public libraries in the county join the cooperative.
 In June, County Council makes the cooperative official by passing By-Law 1423 and agreeing to grant the OCLC $50 a year.

 1949 | In the spring, Louise Krompart is hired as the OCLC's first County Librarian.
 She begins on April 1st.
 (Born Louise Fairlie Huffman in Woodstock, Krompart had served the Woodstock Public Library as an assistant librarian until 1930, then as its Chief Librarian until 1934.)
-On the advice of Angus Mowat, the province's Director of Library Services, Krompart visits several county library cooperatives in the region to observe how they operate.
+On the advice of Angus Mowat, Krompart visits several county library cooperatives in the region to observe how they operate.

 Just as in the OCLA's last years, the OCLC distributes books by automobile.
 Motorized book vans exist (first in Ontario was the Huron County Library Association's van of 1947) but are expensive.